Defect tolerance: fundamental limits and examples: Examples of good designs

-The subset designs are characterized by the following property: \begin{definition}[Permutation invariance] A design is called \emph{permutation invariant} if there exists a group of bipartite-graph automorphisms (thus preserving the left/right partition) that acts as the full symmetric group $S_k$ on primary nodes. \end{definition} \begin{proposition} Design is permutation invariant if and only if it is a subset design. \end{proposition} \begin{proof} Invariance of subset designs is clear.
+Subset designs are characterized by the following property:\begin{definition}[Permutation invariance] A design is called \emph{permutation invariant} if there exists a group of bipartite-graph automorphisms (thus preserving the left/right partition) that acts as the full symmetric group $S_k$ on primary nodes.\footnote{For those not familiar with bipartite-graph automorphisms: Consider identifying each primary node and redundant node in the design with a distinct number.
+Primary node number $i$ is connected to some set of numbered redundant nodes $M_i$.
+We can equivalently say a design is permutation invariant if for all possible permutations of the numbers of the primary nodes, there is a way to permute the numbers of the redundant nodes, so that the new design still has primary node $i$ connected to the set of redundant nodes $M_i$.} \end{definition}

+\begin{proposition} A design is permutation invariant if and only if it is a subset design. \end{proposition} \begin{proof} Invariance of subset designs is clear.
 Conversely, given a permutation invariant design and an integer $s\ge 1$, consider the subgraph induced by all degree-$s$ redundant nodes and their neighborhoods.
 By permutation invariance this subgraph must contain all $k$ primary nodes and itself be permutation invariant (since automorphisms preserve degrees of nodes).
 Therefore, every $s$-subset of the primary nodes must appear as a neighborhood of $n$ redundant nodes for some integer $n$.
 This degree-$s$ subgraph corresponds to merging of $n$ copies of $S(k,s)$ and the original graph is a merging of degree-$s$ subgraphs. \end{proof}

 The number of redundant nodes used in subset designs is large and therefore it should be able to correct many defects.
 We will find sharp estimates for the defect-correcting properties of subset designs later (\Cref{prop::subsetFiniteKResult} below), but for now we can give a simple order-of-magnitude result: